Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter5/README.md

 ```

 ## Organizing Layouts with Tables
-Setting GUI elements's position manually is often unnecessary.
+Setting GUI elements' position manually is often unnecessary.
 With LibGDX's Table this is simplified.
 Table is a subclass of Actor and can be added to Stage objects.
 Table is also a subclass of Group which means objects may be added to a Table additionally.
-Tables consists of Cell objects ordered in rows and columns, each Cell containing an Actor.
+Tables consist of Cell objects ordered in rows and columns, each Cell containing an Actor.

 The following code results in a table as shown in the figure below.
 ```